SwiftGen/SwiftGen/README.md

 There are multiple benefits in using this:

-* Avoid any typo you could have when using a String
+* Avoid any risk of typo when using a String
 * Free auto-completion
 * Avoid the risk of using a non-existing asset name
-* All this will be ensured by the compiler.
+* All this will be ensured by the compiler and thus avoid the risk of crashing at runtime.

 Also, it's fully customizable thanks to Stencil templates, so even if it comes with predefined templates, you can make your own to generate whatever code fits your needs and your guidelines!